nxrighthere/ENet-CSharp/README.md

 `PacketFlags.UnreliableFragment` unreliable sequenced, packet will be fragmented if it exceeds the MTU.

 #### EventType
-Definitions of event types for `Event.Type` structure:
+Definitions of event types for `Event.Type` property:

 `EventType.None` no event occurred within the specified time limit.